-Langan said at least three fellow gang members were in Oklahoma around the time of the bombing and one later confided to him that they had become involved.
-The gang "had some liability problems as it related to Oklahoma City," Langan alleged in a phone interview from federal prison, where he is serving life sentences for the robbery spree involving nearly two dozen Midwest banks in the 1990s.
+The gang "had some liability problems as it related to Oklahoma City," Langan alleged in a phone interview from federal prison where he is serving life sentences for a robbery spree involving nearly two dozen Midwest banks in the 1990s.
+Langan said at least three fellow gang members were in Oklahoma around the time of the bombing and one later told him that they had become involved.